Welcome to the Bonita Vista Middle School Counseling Department:

 - Honor Roll: All students who have a 3.0 and above in scholarship & citizenship.
 Only 1 “C” allowed and no “D or F” grades allowed for Honor Roll qualification.

 - Recognition Assemblies & Parties: Several parties are held throughout the year for students who show high achievement in grades, attendance, and performance on school-wide testing.

 - Straight A luncheon: Straight A students (Fall semester) and their parents are invited to a luncheon honoring the student’s achievements.

 - 8th Grade Awards Assembly: 8th grade students will receive awards for academics, citizenship, athletic, artistic accomplishments.
 In addition, awards are given to the top 8th grade boy and girl.
 Each department provides awards for stand-out students in their department.

 - Knowledge Bowl: Academic team competes against other district schools.
 Our team consistently receives top honors across the district.
 Open to all students, practice held during advisory.

 - BVMR: Open to all students, this club focuses on reading, community service, fundraising for library services and fieldtrips.
 Meetings are generally during lunch in the library.

 - BVM Intramural Athletics: After-school sports program for boys and girls.
-Practice held twice per week with games against other district schools held on Fridays.
+Practice held twice per week with games against other district schools held on Saturdays.

 - Athletics: If your student has notable athletic abilities, please let us know.
 Counselors often receive scholarship, leadership, & recognition opportunities and would like to nominate your student.